 Art for the Common Good—Junkanoo!

-Students will learn about the Bahamian Festival, Junkanoo, and examine the way groups work together and preserve culture through the arts, especially when minority rights need to be protected.
-They will present a parade.
+Participants learn about the Bahamian Festival, Junkanoo, and examine the way groups work together and preserve culture through the arts, especially when minority rights need to be protected.
+They present a parade to celebrate culture.

 Junkanoo is a Bahamian Festival that takes place in December.
 The festival was started by slaves who were restoring some of their native customs that they left behind in Africa.
-Junkanoo is a nice example of artistic expression, communicating aspects of a culture.
+Junkanoo is a nice example of artistic expression communicating aspects of a culture.
 This lesson introduces the historical, geographic, and social aspects of Junkanoo.
-It also deals with the concept of group cooperation and asks some questions for consideration: How do factions form?
-How are they helpful?
-How can they hurt a community?
+It also deals with the concepts of group cooperation and factions.